NathanHGayle/nathanhgayle.github.io/_portfolio/portfolio-1.md

 ## Navigating the dashboard!

 **Page One:**
-This is a page for you to view these measures in one place for your own Constituency (or others).
-You can use this page to see:
 - How many gambling premises are there?
 - How many gambling premises per capita in the selected constituency?
 - How does this rank against other constituencies?